elfhosted/elfhosted.com/docs/how-to/faq.md

 # FAQ

-This page lists frequently asked questions about ElfHosted..
+This page lists frequently asked questions about ElfHosted.

 ## General